ben-willis/grey-jcr/README.md

 #### 2. Install Docker and Docker Compose
 These are the only two requirements for this projects.
 Instructions on how to install them can be found [here](https://docs.docker.com/compose/install/#install-compose).

+There appears to be (a bug in docker-compose v1.19.0)[https://github.com/docker/compose/issues/5686] so v1.18.0 is recommended.

 #### 3. Create Environment File
 Some environment variables are passed in to the container in the docker-compose.yml, others are listed in a file called ".env" in the main directory of the site.
 You will need to create this file and define the following variables:
 ```